wordpress security scan

 Final Thoughts

 Scanning your WordPress site for malware does not need to be complicated.
-The key is consistency.
+The most important factor is consistency.

 Most infections do not happen overnight, and they rarely make themselves obvious.
-Running regular scans, keeping backups available, and maintaining a few basic security habits will prevent the majority of serious issues before they impact your site.
+By running regular scans, keeping backups available, and maintaining a few basic security habits, you can prevent the majority of serious issues before they impact your site.

 That is where automated tools start to make more sense.